 Scientists will use rats, rabbits, guinea pigs, cats, dogs, and other animals to conduct the below experiments.

 As you’re reading this list try substituting the word ‘animal’ for ‘child or person’ to fully understand how despicable and inhumane these experiments truly are.

-- Making an animal forceful eat or breath toxic substances.
+- Making an animal forceful eat or breathe toxic substances.